thomas-haslwanter/statsintro/rst/statsTests.rst

 a test to provide a sensible interpretation of the test results.

 | |image24|
+*Eect of prevalence on PPV and NPV.
+"T" stands for "test", and "P" for "patient".*

 The Figure gives a worked example:

 | |image25|
+*Worked example.
+(From: Wikipedia)*

 Related calculations
 ''''''''''''''''''''